Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Introduction

 This paper is organized as follows.
-The next section provides background on tours and projection pursuit.
-Section \ref{sec:index} describes an index designed to detect concavities, and explores the behavior of the index on simulated examples.
-A new plot to visualize index functions is described in Section \ref{sec:viz}.
-The application of section pursuit to exploring high-dimensional classification models and constrained high-dimensional spaces is discussed in Section \ref{sec:applications}.
+The next section provides background on tours, slicing and projection pursuit.
+Section \ref{sec:index} describes an index designed to detect concavities (holes), and its reverse to detect grains.
+Section \ref{sec:practical} discusses the associated practical considerations and explores the behavior of the index on simulated examples.
+The application of section pursuit to exploring high-dimensional classification models and constrained high-dimensional spaces is illustrated in Section \ref{sec:applications}.

 \hypertarget{background}{